Google Chrome: Release version numbers

 Chromium and Chrome release schedules are linked through Chromium (Major) version Branch Point dates, published annually.
 The Branch Points precede the final Chrome Developer build (initial) release by 4 days (nearly always) and the Chrome Stable initial release by roughly 53 days.

 Example: The version 42 Branch Point was February 20, 2015.
 Developer builds stopped advancing at build 2311 with release 42.0.2311.4 on February 24, 4 days later.
 The first Stable release, 42.0.2311.90, was April 14, 2015, 53 days after the Branch Point.

 Color management

 Chrome supports color management by using the system-provided ICC v2 and v4 support on macOS, and from version 22 supports ICC v2 profiles by default on other platforms.

 Dinosaur Game

-In Chrome, when not connected to the Internet and an error message displaying "No internet" is shown, on the top, an "8-bit" Tyrannosaurus rex is shown, but when pressing the space bar on a keyboard, mouse-clicking on it or tapping it on touch devices, the T-Rex instantly jumps once and dashes across a cactus-ridden desert, revealing it to be an Easter egg in the form of a platform game.
+In Chrome, when not connected to the Internet and an error message displaying "No internet" is shown, on the top, an "8-bit" Tyrannosaurus rex is shown, but when pressing the space bar on a keyboard, mouse-clicking on it or tapping it on touch devices, the T-Rex instantly jumps once and starts dashing across a cactus-ridden desert, revealing it to be an Easter egg in the form of a platform game.
 The game itself is an infinite runner, and there is no time limit in the game as it progresses faster and periodically tints to a black background.
 A school or enterprise manager can disable the game.